 Who doesn’t love a good massage?
-You might think that massage therapy is a modern phenomenon and great for relaxation.
-However, there are many medicinal benefits associated with massage, and it’s a part of a traditional holistic system of healing methods that began over 5,000 years ago.
+You might think that relaxing therapy is a modern phenomenon.
+However, there are many benefits associated with massage, and it’s a part of a traditional holistic system of healing methods that began over 5,000 years ago.

-Massage therapy originated in India around 3000 BCE and is considered a sacred system of natural healing.
-Ayurveda practitioners for generations have used massage therapy to heal injuries, relieve pain and prevent and cure illnesses.
-Three hundred hundred years later, around 2700 BCE, Buddhist monks brought it to China and South East Asia, where the practice developed as a combination of skills and methods of Traditional Medicine.
-The ancient Chinese developed a text, “The Yellow Emperor’s Classic Book of Internal Medicine,” that is today considered a staple of alternative massage therapy to acupuncture, acupressure, and herbal remedies.
+Massage therapy originated around 3000 BCE in India, where it was considered a sacred system of natural healing.
+For generations, Ayurveda practitioners have used massage therapy to treat all manner of issues.
+Three hundred years later, Buddhist monks brought the practice to China and South East Asia, where it developed as a combination of skills and methods of Traditional Medicine.
+The ancient Chinese developed a text, “The Yellow Emperor’s Classic Book of Internal Medicine,” that is considered a staple of alternative healing and includes massage therapy, acupuncture, acupressure, and herbal remedies.

 What is massage oil?

-Massage oil allows your hands to glide over the skin without friction during a massage.
-I prefer this over cream because it’s way more natural.
-Also, since our oil-based formula doesn’t contain any water, I do not need to add a preservative to prevent microbial growth, a skin irritation ingredient.
-For our formula, I chose jojoba seed oil, olive oil infused with organic herbs, and fractionated coconut oil for carrier oils.
+microbial growth.
+For our formula, I chose jojoba seed oil, olive oil infused with organic herbs, and fractionated coconut oil.
 This combination is non-greasy, provides easy glide, and is excellent for sensitive skin.
-Some companies use sunflower oil or sweet almond oil, but I find the former to go rancid rather quickly and the latter a bit too greasy for my liking.
+Some companies use sunflower oil, sweet almond oil, and even vitamin e oil for carrier oils, but I find the former to go rancid rather quickly and the latter a bit too greasy for my liking.

 CBD Massage Oil

-Our body produces cannabinoids naturally, endocannabinoids.
-However, when insufficient cannabinoids are created to maintain stasis, you can take phytocannabinoids made by plants.
-CBD is such a cannabinoid.
-Topical CBD products are absorbed through the skin and bind to cannabinoid receptors responsible for bodily functions.
-Studies have suggested CBD has multiple systematic effects on the body.
-Due to regulation, I am not permitted to write about what the benefits of CBD oil.
-However, this topic has been throughly discussed and a simple google search will lead you to your own conclusion.
+insufficient cannabinoids are created to maintain stasis, you can take phytocannabinoids made by plants.
+CBD is one such cannabinoid.
+Topical CBD products are absorbed through the skin and bind to cannabinoid receptors within the body.
+Due to regulations, I am not permitted to write about what the benefits of CBD oil.
+However, this topic has been thoroughly discussed and a simple internet search can help you come to your own conclusion.

 Powerful Herbal Infusions